The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Some background and preliminary results

-Since the boundary-eigenvalue problem \eqref{eq_1sffss1} has $\lambda$-dependent boundary conditions, it is impossible to recast it abstractly as a spectral problem for a linear operator in the Hilbert space $\bm{L}_2\left(0,1\right)$ (as was done for the special case of the \textbf{OLS} in the papers cited in this section).
+We now reformulate boundary-eigenvalue problems \eqref{eq_1sffss1} and \eqref{eq_1sffss1ss} abstractly in appropriate Hilbert spaces.
+Since \eqref{eq_1sffss1} has $\lambda$-dependent boundary conditions, it is impossible to recast it abstractly as a spectral problem for linear operators in $\bm{L}_2$ (as was done for the special case of the \textbf{OLS} in the papers cited previously).
 However, it gives rise to the spectral problem for the operator pencil

 in the Hilbert product space

 with the induced inner product and norm denoted by $\left<\,\cdot\,,\,\cdot\,\right>$ and $\left\|\,\cdot\,\right\| $, respectively; here